 Prior to any GIFT, IVF, or ICSI procedure, the woman receives hormones to stimulate development of the ovarian follicles, which are sac-like structures that contain the eggs.
 Administering these hormones allows us to retrieve many ripened eggs, and thus increase the chance of pregnancy.

 Approximately three hours before the procedure, a semen sample from the husband is obtained.
 The sperm is washed and prepared for loading into the same catheter into which several of the wife’s best eggs will be placed.
 The eggs are obtained by transvaginal needle aspiration (no surgical incision) via an ultrasound guide.

 The fluid containing the eggs is placed in a laboratory dish and observed under a microscope.
 The egg is located and its stage of maturity noted.
 It is then carefully cultured in a special nutrient.
-Sperm and eggs are sequentially loaded into the catheter, which is then introduced into the patient’s fallopian tube through a tiny incision in her abdomen.
+Sperm and eggs are sequentially loaded into a catheter, which is then introduced into the patient’s fallopian tube through an operative incision in her abdomen, under general anesthesia.

 The eggs and sperm are then released into the fallopian tube.
 The number of eggs returned to the patient depends on the wife’s age and egg quality.
 This procedure can be performed surgically either through laparoscopy or a small, one-inch “mini-lap” incision in the lower abdomen, under general anesthesia.
 It takes place in our technologically advanced operating room and lab, with a highly controlled environment to prevent any inadvertent toxicity to the eggs, sperm, or embryos.

 If you have any questions, you may call us at (314) 576-1400.